Has anyone ever told you to “get a real job” when you were trying to explain what you do for a living?

 Being a freelancer, I know that every minute is precious; I don’t want to spend my time thinking about what others think of me.
 So I mastered the art of avoiding confrontation by avoiding toxic people and not paying attention to them even if I bump into them.

 The “get a real job” phenomenon is rather complex.
-Meaning, you can’t always wrap it up with factors like jealousy, toxicity, and narcissism.
+This means you can’t always wrap it up with factors like jealousy, toxicity, and narcissism.

 Maybe, someone who genuinely cares about you and wants you to progress would also tell you to get a real job.
 You have to analyze the job and what suggestions you’re getting continuously.